BA

 Apply Now

 Our joint honours BA in Education and History will introduce you to a broad spectrum of topics in education which include sociology, psychology and pedagogy, as well as a range of exciting themes in history, from the medieval to the modern period.
 You will learn key skills including analysis and interpretation and as well as learning to communicate your ideas and knowledge effectively.
 This course is perfect for aspiring teachers, tutors and lecturers with a particular interest in history.
-Also, as long as you meet the entry requirements, you will be guaranteed an interview for Primary or Secondary PGCE at Aberystwyth.

 Course Overview